Senior Lecturer in Human Resource Mgmt & OB

 Entry Requirements

-In exceptional cases, where you do not hold a recognised business, commerce or related qualification but offer a strong application and /or evidence (ideally 2 years +) of working in HR, you may be invited to an informal telephone interview with the Programme Leader to assess your suitability for entry to the course.
-This does not guarantee the offer of a place but allows us to manage your expectations of what you will study and to consider whether you can meet the challenges of studying HRM at an advanced level without prior academic experience.
+Where you do not hold a recognised business, commerce or related qualification but offer a strong application and /or evidence (ideally 2 years +) of working in HR, you may be invited to a short, informal discussion with the course Leader.
+This does not guarantee the offer of a place but allows us to manage your expectations of what you will study.

 For information regarding English language requirements at the University, please see our IELTS page.